Umar-Jimoh/laravel-dockerfile-nginx/README.md

 - 🐳 Uses a single `Dockerfile` (no `docker-compose`)
 - 🔄 Includes **Queue Workers** and **Scheduled Tasks** via Supervisor
 - 🧩 Uses `server_name localhost` and works out of the box
-- 🚚 No need to change anything before deployment — just build and run!
+- 🚚 Minimal to no changes before deployment — just build and run!

+## 📌 Requirements
+- Docker 20+

 ## 📦 Installation
 See [SETUP.md](./setup.md) for full instructions.